Siberian Huskies

 a rescue who knows, one or our adopted dogs got loose from his owner,

-but because we chip all our rescue dogs, he was returned to his owners
+but because we chip all our rescue dogs, he was returned to his owner

 quickly.
 The amazing thing was he was found 4 COUNTIES NORTH of his